Freezing rain and ice chills commutes in central US while blast of warm air thaws the east | KRDO

 Ice storm warnings are also in effect Monday for parts of northwest Arkansas and eastern Oklahoma.

-Ice had already started to build up on bridges and overpasses in the area Sunday night, the weather service in Tulsa said in a forecast message.
+Ice was already building up on bridges and overpasses in the area Sunday night, the weather service in Tulsa said in a forecast message.
 The forecasters warned drivers to use “extreme caution” if they have to travel and leave ample distance for stopping.

 “Please slow down and use caution as rain may freeze to your vehicle while driving and roads that appear wet may actually be icy!” the Tulsa weather service said in a post.